-To estimate the total impact of outsourcing on wage inequality, it is important to incorporate the effect of outsourcing on remainers' wages.
-This total effect is estimated using a matched difference-in-differences design combined with Recentered Influence Functions (RIF).
-(Firpo, Fortin, and Lemieux, 2009) This methodology allows for estimation of the total effect of outsourcing on different parts of the wage distribution, incorporating the wage effect on remainers.
-Compared to the overall earnings distribution in the data, leavers' are slightly poorer than the population, while remainers' are substantially wealthier.
-Because the number of remainers substantially outweighs the number of leavers, there is no effect of the identified outsourcing events on the bottom of the wage distribution.
-However, OL outsourcing increases the top of the wage distribution.
-A 1% increase in the share of workers part of an outsourcing event increases the top quarter of the wage distribution by approximately 10-15%.
-When separating this effect out by leaving workers and remainers, increasing the share of all workers who are outsourced by 1% reduces the bottom of the overall wage distribution.
-Increasing the share of all workers who are remainers by 1% has no effect on the bottom of the overall wage distribution, and increases the top of the wage distribution by 10-15%.
+To estimate the total impact of outsourcing on earnings inequality, I incorporate the effect of outsourcing on remainers' earnings.
+This total effect is estimated using a matched difference-in-differences design combined with Recentered Influence Functions (RIF) following Firpo, Fortin, and Lemieux (2009).
+This methodology allows for estimation of the total effect of outsourcing on different parts of the wage distribution, incorporating the wage effect on remainers.
+Compared to the overall earnings distribution in the data, workers who leave the firm at the time of OL outsourcing are slightly poorer than the population, while remainers are substantially wealthier.
+Because the number of remainers substantially outweighs the number of leavers, there is no effect of the identified outsourcing events on the bottom of the unconditional earnings distribution.
+However, OL outsourcing increases the top of the unconditional earnings distribution.
+Increasing the share of all workers part of an outsourcing event by 1 percentage point (from a baseline of 11.7%) increases the top 3 deciles of the wage distribution by approximately 10-15%.
+When separating this effect out by leaving workers and remainers, increasing the share of all workers who are leavers by 1 percentage point (from a baseline of 1.67%) reduces the bottom of the overall wage distribution by 25% (though these estimates are imprecise) and has no effect on the top of the wage distribution.
+Increasing the share of all workers who are remainers by 1% has no effect on the bottom of the unconditional earnings distribution, and increases the top three deciles of the unconditional earnings distribution by 10-15%.